Who can I contact for help?

-Within five (5) business days of completing your travel authorization through SAP.
-For special circumstances where international travel is arranged under short notice a checklist should be completed no less than 48 hours from your international flight.
+You will need to complete the International Travel Checklist within five (5) business days of completing your travel authorization through Concur.
+For special circumstances where international travel is arranged under short notice, a checklist should be completed no less than 48 hours from your international flight.

 What happens once my Travel Checklist is submitted?

-The checklist will be reviewed and approved by the Export Control office.
+The checklist will be reviewed and approved by the Export Control Compliance Program.
 The Export Control Staff may contact you to get additional information to complete the export review process.

 International Travel Caution Information

-Remember: If you don’t need it – don’t take it with you!!
+Remember: If you do not need it – do not take it with you.

-Prepare your laptop before leaving the U.S. Remove anything that constitutes a trade secret, proprietary information, export-controlled information or technical data.
-Keep in mind that you will need to do more than just delete files to ensure that they cannot be easily recreated.
+Prepare your laptop before leaving the U.S. Remove anything that constitutes a trade secret, proprietary information, sensitive/restricted information, export-controlled information, or technical data.
+Keep in mind that you will need to do more than deleting files to ensure that they cannot be easily recreated.
 Use an electronic “shredder” program to erase the information you do not want to share so it cannot be recovered.

-Encrypt and then e-mail to yourself any information you may need while overseas.
-Do not retrieve the e-mail until you have reached your destination, and remember to remove it completely before returning to the U.S. or before crossing any international border.
+Encrypt and then email yourself any information you may need while overseas.
+Do not retrieve the email until you have reached your destination and remember to delete it before returning to the U.S. or crossing any international border.

 Never let an electronic device out of your sight, and always be aware of your surroundings.

-- Be aware of the persons, companies, conferences, universities or others that you visit/meet with.
-Export Control can also be the transfer of knowledge to a person or country’s representative.
+- Be aware of the persons, companies, conferences, universities, or others you visit/meet with.
+Exports can also occur via the transfer of knowledge to a person or country’s representative.

-- If you are attending a closed meeting (not open to all technically qualified members of the public): Please be aware that there are “denied” entities with whom UNL is prohibited from doing business.
-The Export Control Coordinator can quickly screen these entities prior to your travel to check they are not on any denied list.
+- If you are attending a closed meeting (not open to all technically qualified members of the public): Please be aware that there are “denied/restricted” entities with whom UNL is prohibited from doing business.
+The Export Control Coordinator can quickly screen these entities before your travel to check they are not on any denied/restricted list.

-- If you plan to travel with an electronic device such as a laptop, smartphone, tablet, GPS or other technology software, please be aware that it is important it is only used as a “tool of the trade,” to only conduct UNL business (e.g. present at a conference, conduct research projects, teach etc.), and that it will be under the “effective control” of UNL personnel while it is abroad.
+- If you plan to travel with an electronic device such as a laptop, smartphone, tablet, GPS, or other technology software, please be aware that it is important it is only used as a “tool of the trade” only to conduct UNL business (e.g., present at a conference, conduct research projects, teaching, etc.), and that it will be under the “effective control” of UNL personnel while it is abroad.
 Note: “Effective Control” is defined as retaining physical possession of an item or maintaining it in a secure environment such as a hotel safe or a locked or guarded facility.

-- It is important to inform the Export Control Coordinator if you plan to share UNL-developed, non-commercial encryption software in source code or object code, not already published via one or more of the following:
+- It is important to inform the ECCP if you plan to share UNL-developed, non-commercial encryption software in source code or object code, not already published via one or more of the following: